Randy Givogue Goes Extra Mile

 Givogue is a father of three, who coached the TISS high school cross country, indoor and outdoor track teams from 1999 to 2012.
 This year, he will coach the intermediate cross country teams as well as the intermediate indoor and outdoor track teams.
 He has been co-convener for 13 years for the TISS cross country and track meets with TISS teachers Jack Weststrate and Karen Kennedy.

 In the summer, the 42-year-old Cornwall native coaches U-14 soccer in Prescott.
 He is a member of the OFSAA Cross Country Sports Advisory Committee, the EOSSAA Track Sports Advisory Committee, and EOSSAA Cross Country Sports Advisory Committee.

-For helping set an example for others about the positive power social media can have in our schools, the Upper Canada District School Board is proud to induct Johnston into the Director’s Extra Mile Club.
+For ensuring the success of the first annual Upper Canada Cup Cross Country Championships, the Upper Canada District School Board is proud to induct Givoque into the Director’s Extra Mile Club.

 Spotlight on Students

 Today, I wish to shine a spotlight on the November 12 visit by Dr. Eva Olsson to Cornwall Collegiate and Vocational School (CCVS).
 This is the third time I have seen Dr. Olsson and she continues to help us improve our attitude towards indifference, intolerance and hatred.
 Olsson is a Holocaust survivor who witnessed the terrors of Auschwitz and Bergen-Belsen.

 In her presentation, she touched our hearts but sent a very clear message to our souls that love is not the opposite of hatred.
 In fact, love is the opposite of indifference.
 CCVS Principal Trish Brown and I wanted the school community to address a serious issue with graffiti.
 As a result of Dr. Olsson’s presentation, CCVS has come out the other side as a stronger, healthier and more balanced school community.